- The Blameless Life

 How to Get Into the Habit of Reading the Bible Every Day Whether You Like Reading or Not

-When you know you need to read more of Scripture
+When you know you need to read more Scripture

 Hey, there's no judgment here.
-I know it can be intimidating being around people who know Scripture so well.
-I felt this way as a baby Christian - fresh in my faith.
-I made reading the Word a major part of my daily life.
+I know it can be intimidating reading something as big as the Bible.
+I felt this way as a baby Christian- fresh in my faith.
+I made reading the Word a part of my daily life.
 And it can be like that for you too.

 Now, this doesn’t mean you’re going to read every single day.
 You might miss a few days total.
 I know I’ve missed more days than I’d like to admit.
 But I’ve managed to do it every day in general.
 And it’s doable.